 - It is a centralized system, where the Reserve Bank or a Sovereign Entity of a country controls the flow of monies,

 - That entity may decide to take out monies from the circulation, for example, India’s recent decision to demonetize large currency bills overnight, and

 - Sometimes, the ‘Value” of a Nation’s currency is pegged to artificial benchmarks like Gold, or US dollar.

 2.0 The Digital Currency System (DCS):

-In contrast to MCS, the DCS is NOT controlled nor dependent on any local or sovereign entity.
-On the other hand, the DCS depends on a series of computers, a complex algorithm originally conceived by a scientist Hitoshi, data miners, and an intricate coin identification system to affect a digital transaction.
-The process is succinctly described by the following chart.
+In contrast to MCS, the Digital Currency System is NOT controlled nor dependent on any local or sovereign entity.
+On the other hand, the DCS depends on a series of computers, a complex algorithm originally conceived by a scientist Hitoshi, data miners, and an intricate coin identification system to affect a digital currency trading transaction.
+The process is succinctly described in the following chart.

 Evidently, understanding the DCS operation is difficult, and often overwhelming.
-That is the reason, why at Platinum Trading Institute (PTI), we have crypto traders and mentors who are eager to help you navigate through basic understanding of the crypto currencies and Digital Currency System.
-And, in fact this is the best time to learn cryptocurrency trading, as it is in the infancy stage and offers ample opportunities for some spectacular gains.
-Our aim at PTI is to provide you with sufficient basic information, such that, you will NOT be intimidated by the terms like Hitoshi Algorithm, data blocks, or nonce or a hash.
+That is the reason, why at Platinum Trading Institute (PTI), we have crypto traders and mentors who are eager to help you navigate through a basic understanding of the cryptocurrencies and Digital Currency System.
+And, in fact, this is the best time to learn cryptocurrency trading, as it is in the infancy stage and offers ample opportunities for some spectacular gains.
+Our aim at PTI is to provide you with sufficient basic information, such that, you will NOT be intimidated by the terms like Hitoshi Algorithm, data blocks, or a nonce or a hash.